Eligibility Review & Management Policy

 This policy relates to Section 143 of the NSW Residential Tenancies Act 2010.

-To guide Southern Cross Housing (SCH) tenancy staff on the conduct of eligibility reviews for existing tenants and management of tenancies found to be ineligible for social housing.
+To guide SCH tenancy staff on the conduct of eligibility reviews for existing tenants and management of tenancies found to be ineligible for Social Housing.

-- Eligibility for social housing is defined in accordance with the Family and Community Services Social Housing Eligibility and Allocations Policy.
+• Eligibility for Social Housing is defined in accordance with the NSW Dept. of Communities and Justice (DCJ) Social Housing Eligibility and Allocations Policy.

-To ensure that social housing is available to assist people most in need, eligibility is targeted to clients on low income that are unable to find affordable housing in the private market.
+To ensure that Social Housing is available to assist people most in need, eligibility is targeted to clients on low income that are unable to find affordable housing in the private market.
 However, a tenant’s financial situation may improve over time, so that they no longer require assistance.
-If this happens, the social housing property should be reallocated to a family who have a greater need.
+If that happens, the social housing property should be reallocated to a family who have a greater need.

-To remain eligible for social housing, a tenant’s assessable household income must remain below the threshold determined by NSW Family and Community Services for that type and composition of household.
+To remain eligible for Social Housing, a tenant’s assessable household income must remain below the threshold determined by NSW Dept. of Communities and Justice for that type and composition of household.
 If a tenant’s assessable household income is calculated to be above this threshold, they will be asked to provide reasons why they continue to require assistance with housing.

 Reasons for a continued need for assistance may include, but are not limited to:

 • An impending change to the household composition,

 • Excessive medical, therapeutic, or other non-discretionary costs of the household that reduce disposable income below the eligibility limit.